Khalidismail876/Unit-2/README.md

 Development
 --------

-This code will print the table below in using LED
+This code will print the table below in using LED.
+The table in figure 1 give the user three buttons and also provides them the outputs if you press those buttons.
+For example, for the first row of the table, it shows that when you don't press any of the buttons, the output 1 and 2 are both 1 1, the outputs remain the same on the second row but this time you pressed button C. The remaing of the rows will follow the patterns.

 ![MartialDec](Table.png)